PavleStajic/Command-Line-Interpreter/README.md

 - Input/output redirection (`>` overwrites, `>>` appends, `<` reads input from file)
 - Piping between commands (`|`)
 - Written in C++ with modular and extendable architecture
+- Error handling for invalid commands and failed operations